-Prescription drugs help millions of people every day.
+Of course, prescription drugs help millions of people every day.
 But they come with costly side effects.
 When manufacturers don’t disclose the worst side effects—or illegally market a drug to broaden the base of buyers—consumers get hurt.
-Sometimes those injuries are irreparable.
+In addition, some injuries are, unfortunately, irreparable.

-Take a look at the infographic for the straight facts and numbers, including data straight from Johnson & Johnson’s financial reports, about the fortune Johnson & Johnson has lost—and made—on Americans’ mental health struggles.
+Take a look at our infographic for the straight facts as well as the numbers, which includes data straight from Johnson & Johnson’s financial reports.
+Notably, this infographic reveals the fortune Johnson & Johnson has lost—and also made—on Americans’ mental health struggles.

-Risperdal, a drug first made to help patients fight schizophrenia, has made a fortune around the globe.
-But lawsuits claim that Johnson & Johnson’s drug arm called Janssen Pharmaceutica illegally marketed the drug for underage patients with a wide spectrum of illnesses for which it had not been properly tested.
-Several Risperdal verdicts have been ruled in favor of plaintiffs.
+Risperdal, a drug first made to help patients fight schizophrenia, subsequently made a fortune around the globe.
+But lawsuits claim that Johnson & Johnson’s drug arm called Janssen Pharmaceutical illegally marketed the drug for underage patients with a wide spectrum of illnesses for which it had not been properly tested.
+Since then, several Risperdal verdicts have been ruled in favor of plaintiffs.

-Here’s the fortune Risperdal has made, and the fortune it has lost.
+Here’s the fortune Risperdal has made, as well as the fortune it has lost from litigation.

 The following data represents cases claiming injuries related to Risperdal.
-Some of these cases are brought by states and claim false, misrepresentative, or other illegal marketing tactics were used.
+Some of these cases are brought by states, while others come from families or individuals.
+These cases all claim that J&J used false, misrepresentative, or other illegal marketing tactics in order to sell more Risperdal.

-- Johnson & Johnson lost a civil lawsuit to the state of Texas in January 2012 for “improper marketing.”
+- Johnson & Johnson lost a civil lawsuit to the state of Texas in January 2012 due to “improper marketing.”

 - Johnson & Johnson settled with 36 states at once in cases against its promotional and marketing practices.

-- In 2013, the Justice Department sued Johnson & Johnson for marketing Risperdal to doctors for children and for the elderly, which it did not have clearance to do.
+- In 2013, the Justice Department sued Johnson & Johnson for marketing Risperdal to doctors for children as well as the elderly, which it did not have clearance to do.

 - In 2015, the family of an autistic boy won a lawsuit after their son developed size 46 DD breasts while taking Risperdal.

-- An Arkansas jury originally granted a family $1.2 billion.
-The Arkansas Supreme Court reduced the sentence to $7.5 million in May 2015.
+- During the first verdict, an Arkansas jury originally granted a family $1.2 billion.
+The Arkansas Supreme Court then reduced the sentence to $7.5 million in May 2015.

-- A Philadelphia boy took Risperdal from 2003 to 2008 for his autism spectrum disorder.
-He grew breasts and endured severe bullying.
-The jury decided in his favor in November 2015.
+- A Philadelphia boy took Risperdal from 2003 to 2008 in order to treat his autism spectrum disorder.
+He later grew breasts and endured severe bullying.
+For this reason, a jury decided in his favor in November 2015.

-- The US Supreme Court reduced the sentence on a South Carolina civil suit from $327 million to $124 million in January 2016.
+- The US Supreme Court reduced the sentence on a South Carolina civil suit from $327 million to $124 million during an appeals trial in January 2016.

 - Total: $2,680,650,000

 - Johnson & Johnson has paid at least $2.68 billion to settle claims of false advertising and negligent behavior.
-And the lawsuits aren’t over yet.
+However, the lawsuits aren’t over yet.

-Now that you have an idea about how lawsuits are shaping up against Risperdal between 2012 and 2016, let’s take a look at the available financial data provided in Johnson & Johnson’s Investor Report for each year between 2003 and 2014 to see why the company continues to manufacture a drug at the center of so much litigation.
+Now you have an idea of how Risperdal lawsuits fared during the four-year period from 2012 and 2016.
+Next, let’s take a look at the available financial data provided in Johnson & Johnson’s Investor Report for each year between 2003 and 2014 to see why the company continues to manufacture a drug at the center of so much litigation.

 If you or someone you loved has suffered severe side effects, including gynecomastia, due to Risperdal, you may qualify to file a Risperdal lawsuit.